hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions.md

 # A Lesson In loose coupling: How to throw away the spaghetti code

-## Lesson 2: Self imposed coding restrictions
+## Lesson 2: Self imposed coding restrictions and good practices

+Before we talk about ways to minimise coupling it's important look at some other aspects of Gamemaker that could contribute to code problems.
+Until recently, Gamemaker's programming language (GML) behaved in a mostly imperative fashion but had a lot of limitations e.g. each script file is a single function!
+The language is designed around this paradigm (scripts execute in the calling object's scope, `other` keyword, `with` statement).
+Due to the limitations, I'm genuinely impressed that people managed to create such amazing and complicated games before!
+I dread to think how difficult it would have been to read, refactor, maintain and debug such a large codebase.

-Gamemaker gives us the freedom to do stupid things.
-Before we talk about ways to minimise coupling it's important look at other aspects of Gamemaker that could contribute to code problems.
-We have to be disciplined and impose some restrictions on ourselves so that we don't end up writing bad code.
+Luckily, we now have first class functions and lightweight objects (structs) which open up a whole world of possibilities and much cleaner code.
+GML has become a sort of hybrid imperative, functional and part-OOP language (it's still missing some defining features of each paradigm though).
+GML gives us the freedom to write code in many different ways, but this means we can also do a lot of stupid things.
+Therefore we need to be disciplined and impose some restrictions on ourselves so that we don't end up writing bad code.

+Below are some rules that I adhere to when writing GML.
+This is just my own opinion and it works for me.
+There is no right or wrong way to make a game in Gamemaker so go with what works for you.
+However, you might find that by sticking to these rules, you'll end up naturally writing cleaner code.

 ### Direct property access

 Gamemaker allows us to directly access the instance variables of an object from a second object and make changes to them.
-If you're careful and working solo this might be ok; but if you are working in a team then knowing which variables you are allowed to change without causing something obscure to fail is important.
+If you're careful and working solo this might be ok; but if you are working in a team then it is important to know which variables you can change without causing something obscure to fail.

-There is no language concept of private variables which would restrict access to them so we need to impose this restriction on ourselves.
+There is no language concept of private variables in GML to prevent access to them.
+So we need to impose this restriction on ourselves.

 Some people like to prefix their private variables with an underscore like `_privateVariable`.
 I generally do not use an underscore for private variables, only for private methods.
 Instead for variables I will create getter and setter methods.